 Basic programme: The courses focus on the relationship between horses and humans and covers basic groundwork, round pen techniques and the application of groundwork to riding.

 Rodeo special (27 February - 5 March 2020; 5 - 12 March 2020): Combine a week-long stay with a visit to one of the largest rodeo in the world.
 It goes on for three weeks and each day is packed with live rodeo action and concerts in the stadium alongside more than 70,000 spectators.
 This is the biggest livestock show in the world and there is plenty of entertainment on offer from shopping to culinary contests and horse shows.
 You will get to spend a whole day at the rodeo and experience it for yourself!
 Please note that during this week there are only five riding days instead of six.

 Colt Starting Special (10 days, dates on request): Colt starting clinic for people with previous horse experience.
 Participants will work with colts of different ages and at different stages of training and will learn about different techniques used to work with young horses.

 Building confidence special (7 - 14 May 2020; 29 October - 5 November 2020; 6 to 13 May; 4 to 11 November 2021): This course is directed at riders and horse owners who have had bad experiences or have fear issues they would like to overcome.
 The goal of the clinic is to provide the participants with strategies to recover their self-confidence.

-Ranch experience for kids: Horsemanship courses and ranch vacation combined with additional activities for kids and teenagers or for the whole family.
+Ranch experience for kids (dates on request): Horsemanship courses and ranch vacation combined with additional activities for kids and teenagers or for the whole family.
 Kids learn how to improve their communication skills in order to establish a relationship based on trust and respect with the horse.
 They learn how to handle a horse in a safe and confident way on the ground and how these skills relate to riding.

 Please note: All itineraries are given for your guidance only and it may be altered on the ground and in accordance with the prevailing conditions by the organising team.